50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

-Expect things to be difficult and complicated and confusing and frustrating.
+Expect things to be difficult, complicated,, confusing and frustrating.
 When those expectations become reality, just accept it.

 If you can master this, your trip to Egypt will be a breeeeeze (okay maybe not a breeze, but you know what I mean)!

 There’s Literally no Wifi in Egypt – Buy a SIM Card with Data

 Holy wow this was so surprising.
 I mean it’s Egypt – anyone with a brain I’m sure can imagine that a third world country like Egypt wouldn’t have the world’s best wifi.
 But damn.

 Some cafes were good for wifi, but other than that it didn’t exist.
 Even when I stayed in hotels – no wifi!